tianping526/eventbridge/docs/en/quick-start.md

 If the Bus's working mode is `BUS_WORK_MODE_ORDERLY`, you need to create orderly processing Topics for it.
 As shown below, the topics `EBInterBusOrderly`, `EBInterTargetExpDecayBusOrderly`, and `EBInterTargetBackoffBusOrderly` require the additional parameters `-a +message.type=FIFO -o true`.
+Their corresponding consumer groups also require the `-o true` parameter.
 Without these parameters, RocketMQ will treat these topics as regular topics, and event processing will no longer be sequential.